hygieia/hygieia-scm-subversion-collector/src/docs/README.md

 ### Releasing `hygieia-subversion-scm-collector`.

+__*TODO!*__

 Lastly we want to describe how we perform a release.
+But to do this, we need to actually do a release of the codebase.